jonmikeli/azureiotdevicesimulator5-dps/docs/Provisioning.md

    - [CLI version](https://www.nuget.org/packages/JMI.DotNet5.IoTHub.REST.API.Template.CSharp/)

+The authentication mode of module identities is totally decorrelated from devices'.
+For now, this implementation covers symmetric keys only for module identities.

 ## Dynamic creation of device simulators

 One of the straightforward use cases of this simulator would be to create a set of devices dynamically.